prof3ssorSt3v3/mad9011/docs/modules/week13/README.md

 UI Kits content contains common buttons, form elements, headers, icons, and other UI elements.Follow this XD tutorial to learn how to get UI kits and use the Kit content in your own designs.
 Note: We will explorer UI Kits for [**Apple iOS**](https://developer.apple.com/design/resources/) and [**Material Design**](http://download.adobe.com/pub/adobe/xd/ui-kits/xd-resources-material-design-ui.zip?promoid=98SH4RH2&mv=other) in class to understand the platform standards together.

-**Start your design with UI kits**

-We will follow this video to get the *Wireframes UI Kits* and then use the content in our own XD file.
+**Let's start our design with UI kits:** We will follow this video to get the *Wireframes UI Kits* and then use the content in our own XD file.

 <a href="https://helpx.adobe.com/xd/how-to/ui-kits.html" target="_blank">![Start your design with UI Kits](./wireframeUIkits.png)</a>

-**Leveraging UI Kits** shows multiple ways to access UI KITs in Xd.
+**Leveraging UI Kits** shows multiple ways to access different UI KITs in Xd.
+Let's download and try *Tractiv* UI Kits from [Adobe Ressources.](https://www.adobe.com/ca/products/xd/resources.html)

 <YouTube
   title="Leveraging UI Kits"